“What is this bullshit?” murmurs rang out, but nobody was stupid enough to say it too loud. Turns out, the school did enrol only the brightest.

 The campus security wasn’t thrilled to play along, but these lesser muscleheads didn’t argue either.
 It was painfully obvious how easily anyone could be disposed of.
 Elaborate spectacle like this wouldn’t even be necessary.

 I saw in the grim expressions of these intelligent, sheltered youths that they were promptly reshaping their worldviews.
-For most of them, this was the very first brush with mortality and the power wielded by the military elites.
-Average person wouldn't usually be anywhere near them to experience such blatant, drastic double standards.
-Besides, other overlords ruled their domains with less of a lethal fist.
+Most of them won’t ever be anywhere near the military elites to experience such blatant, drastic double standards.

 In the place of teaching I tried to get somebody to do suspicious things for me.
 I was really missing the dead girl, whatever her name was.
 She was so great at errands and asking no questions.
 A good friend was so hard to find!

-"Speak up, I can't hear you," a third person I hassled insisted.
-He probably wasn't trying to be a jerk.
-I was speaking softly to minimise my stuttering and the feminine timbre.
-Also an exited crowd was beginning to mull around.
+“Speak up, I can’t hear you,” a third person I hassled insisted.
+He probably wasn’t trying to be a jerk.
+Probably.
+I was speaking softly to minimise my stuttering.
+The noise of a milling crowd wasn’t helping.

-"Raktk-kalis drop-ped this.
-C-can you put it on his desk?"
+“The K-kalantan lord dropped this.
+Can you put it on his desk?”

 Word has spread too fast.
-The others refused quoting that exact reason as well.
 It was irritating.

-"So why not get into his good graces?"
-I whispered directly into guy's ear.
+“So why not get into his good graces?”
+I whispered directly into guy’s ear.
 In all likelihood, whoever drops it off will be hauled off for questioning.
-At the very least.
+At best!

 Unfortunately, the student I chatted up was smarter than he looked.